 This blog post covers the main design choices and prototyping stages from developing a wildlife camera unit.
 I had seen the ESP32-CAM, which is based on the ESP32 wifi module.
 It's incredibly low cost and does some amazing things (including face recognition) with the example code other people have written.

 I got hold of a couple of samples and thought they would be perfect for a low-cost, solar powered wildlife camera which might be useful in lots of applications.
 This post covers the work I did on firmware design and PCB design for the unit.
-I am hoping to have these in my shop sometime soon after a bit of field testing.

 All of the code and PCB design is available in this open-source github repository: